tpchambers/Monocular_Depth_Estimation/README.md

 CODE TO RUN : https://colab.research.google.com/drive/19m7JwNRthMrGmxOjdrStyZTWtb15U82G?usp=sharing

 Beginning with my scratch implementation and training of a simple U-NET model, this network was originally a state of the art network introduced for image segmentation, and it works quite well when trained in a supervised manner with images with ground truth depth maps.
 The architecture that I built from scratch follows the general guidelines described in the paper: https://arxiv.org/pdf/1505.04597.pdf .
+I was able to read the paper and implement the model based on its architecture.

 <img width="825" alt="Screen Shot 2023-04-11 at 8 18 26 PM" src="https://user-images.githubusercontent.com/69804201/231315707-9f21185c-b6cd-46f2-bfda-ee8d3527abcb.png">